coverclock/com-diag-hazer/LOCATIONS.md

 ## Homestead at Bruin, Elliot County, Kentucky

-The old Greene family home where I used to spend my summers growing up.
+This is old Greene family home where I used to spend my summers growing up.

 38°11'13.3"N, 83°01'09.6"W